AFFCO Holdings: Controversy

 In 2006 AFFCO fired multiple workers under suspicion of a theft ring was operating in its Wairoa plant.
 In 2007 an Employment Relations Authority court found in favor of the fired workers for unjustified dismissal and awarded upwards of $60,000 combined as compensation and unpaid wages.

 In 2014 AFFCO was fined over $30,000 after firing a worker for refusing to work on the Sabbath as it was against his religion.
 The worker took the case to the Human Rights Review Tribunal as an infringement on his human right to religion.

 Strikes

-In 2012 a strike occurred throughout all AFFCO Meatworks plants after AFFCO 'locked-out' over 750 union workers.
+In 2012 a strike occurred throughout all AFFCO Meatworks plants after AFFCO locked out over 750 union workers.
 After weeks of protest the strike found support in multiple organisations, including the Mana Party and the New Zealand Labour Party.
 The strike was called off after AFFCO and the New Zealand Meatworkers came to an agreement after 12 weeks of striking.

-In June 2015 another strike broke out after 'lock-outs' started occurring once again after a contractual disagreement between New Zealand Meatworkers and AFFCO regarding individual contracts and seasonal workers.
-In early-2016 the Employment Court ruled that AFFCO had illegally 'locked-out' workers and ruled that the company must allow workers back to work.
+In June 2015 another strike broke out after lockouts started occurring once again after a contractual disagreement between New Zealand Meatworkers and AFFCO regarding individual contracts and seasonal workers.
+In early-2016 the Employment Court ruled that AFFCO had illegally locked out workers and ruled that the company must allow workers back to work.

 In March 2016 more strikes occurred after AFFCO announced staff layoffs.